 As usual, the action measures the change occurring in a system; it thus defines the amount of change that occurs when an electromagnetic field moves.
 (The expression for the change, or action, of a moving light beam reduces to the product of its intensity and total phase change.)
 The action of an electromagnetic field thus increases with its intensity and with its frequency.
 As usual, this expression for the action can be used to describe the motion of the electromagnetic field by using the principle of least action.
 Indeed, the principle implies the evolution equations of the electromagnetic field, which are called Maxwell's field equations of electrodynamics.
-This approach is the simplest way to deduce Page 75 them.
+This approach is the simplest way to deduce them.
 We will discuss the field equations in detail shortly.

-The second invariant of the electromagnetic field tensor, $4\mathbf{E} \cdot \mathbf{B} = -c \operatorname{tr} \mathbf{F}^ \mathbf{F}$, is a pseudoscalar; it describes whether the angle between the electric and the magnetic field divergence of the four-potential, reflects the invariance of gauge choice.
-The gauge in which the expression is set to zero is called the Lorentz gauge.
+Page 76 The second invariant of the electromagnetic field tensor, $4E \cdot B = -c \operatorname{tr} F^ F$, is a pseudoscalar; it describes whether the angle between the electric and the magnetic field is acute or obtuse for all observers.